-To get started, simply click on the Add widget button on the top right and search for Datasets.
+To get started, simply click on the Add widget button on the top right and search for Datasets API.

 Once you access the integration you’ll be taken to screen that lists all the datasets you’ve sent to your Geckoboard account.
 You’ll also see a default dataset

-geckoboard.space.cargo that’s available to help you get a better idea of how the integration works before you send any of your own data.
+geckoboard.space.cargo that’s available to help you get a better idea of how the integration works before you send your own data.